sap-tutorials/Tutorials/tutorials/iot-model-create/iot-model-create.md

 	}]
 }
 ```
-In above example we have a package with a globally unique name called `com.sap.silo9960`.
+In above example is a package with a globally unique name called `com.sap.silo9960`.
 Using a package name enables this model to not be in conflict with other models referring to silos.

 A silo has 2 capabilities: one to store measures in it and one to store process or application data in it.
 For measures one of the common things for a silo is the current fill level.

 Lastly the model above defines a type of silo that has both of the capabilities linked to it.
 One will be for measures to store time series data of measurements coming from the device.
-And the other will be for data for which the values that are changing over time would be coming from a backend application.
-For example the equipment number would remain constant throughout the lifecycle of a silo (relative to your company's ownership and maintenance of the silo) whereas the handling unit id changes as the same silo acts as a handling unit for one order and then as another handling unit for another order.
+The other will be for data for which the values that are changing over time would be coming from a backend application.
+For example the equipment number would remain constant throughout the lifecycle of a silo (relative to your company's ownership/maintenance of the silo) whereas the handling unit id changes as the same silo acts as a handling unit for one order and later as another handling unit for another order.

 If you are OK with above example model please continue with the next step.